The computational cost of blocking for sampling discretely observed diffusions: Introduction

-Although what we prove in Theorem \ref{thm:main_thm_comp_cost} addresses a somewhat idealised setting, the requirement $m=\ctc T^{1+\chi_{1}}$ acts as a concrete guide for choosing the number of blocks.
+Theorem \ref{thm:main_thm_comp_cost} contrasts sharply with the case without blocking.
+We show later in Proposition \ref{prop:comp_cost} that, for a $d$-dimensional Brownian bridge proposal in the absence of blocking, the cost is exponential in $T$.
+Although what we prove in Theorem \ref{thm:main_thm_comp_cost} addresses a somewhat idealised setting, the requirement $m=\ctc T$ acts as a concrete guide for choosing the number of blocks.
 Furthermore, our empirical results in Section \ref{sec:numerical} indicate that the guidance we establish can be more broadly useful beyond the class of linear diffusions.
 Thus we demonstrate that blocking can lead to significantly improved computational efficiency when conducting inference for discretely observed diffusions.